jcsteinmetz/quantum-trajectories/README.md

 This simualtor can be used to generate stochastic trajectories for a qubit undergoing an additional drive.

 First, create a qubit in a state given by a Bloch vector $(x,y,z)$, then create the measurements and controls to be applied.
 Right now there is one of each implemented: `WeakMeasurement` and `RabiDrive`.
 A weak measurement can be applied with any strength `tau`, any measurement efficiency `eta`, any measurement direction (unlike in the description above, where I focused on a $z$ measurement).
+The Rabi drive is applied with an angle of pi, meaning if it were applied alone, it would rotate the state from $+Y$ to $-Y$.
 Here's an example where a qubit initially in a $y$ eigenstate is subjected to a weak measurement of its $z$ coordinate while we also apply a Rabi drive that rotates the qubit around the $x$ axis.

 ```
 qubit = Qubit([0,1,0])